 Ted C. Williams, PE, FACEC has been selected as the 2020 Engineer of the Year.
-Mr. Williams serves as the President of Landmark Engineering, Inc. Ted is heavily involved in many technical and professional organizations, representing the Delaware engineering community well.
-Some of the organizations where Mr. Williams currently is involved include ACEC Delaware where he serves as the New Castle County Committee Chairman and the Committee of 100 where he serves as the Transportation Committee Chairman and the 2nd Vice President of the Executive Committee.
-Mr. Williams has been a tireless advocate for engineering and business within the State of Delaware, and nationally through these organizations.
-He is well known throughout Delaware’s State and Local Legislatures, Councils, and multiple departments and agencies for his support of improving Delaware’s Infrastructure.
-He is also involved in the broader community of Delaware through other activities such as coaching and helping to create Delaware’s STEM Academy.
+Mr. Williams serves as President of Landmark Science & Engineering, a multidisciplinary site/civil and environmental sciences consulting firm.
+He has 43 years of comprehensive experience with land development, transportation and traffic studies for large mixed-use construction projects.
+Ted is heavily involved in technical and professional organizations representing the Delaware engineering community.
+Some of the organizations where Mr. Williams currently serves is ACEC Delaware where he is the New Castle County Partnering Chair, Delaware Council on Transportation where he is Chair, and Committee of 100 where he is President.
+Mr. Williams has been a tireless advocate for engineering and business within the State of Delaware and nationally through these organizations.
+He is well known throughout Delaware’s State and Local Legislatures, Councils, and agencies for his support of improving Delaware’s Infrastructure.
+He has also been involved in the broader community of Delaware through activities such as coaching and advocating for STEM-based education for all of Delaware’s middle and high school students.
+He has been a dedicated advocate for efficiency in public school construction projects and has been instrumental in developing a model for future school development based on a full-school campus design.

 Help prepare the next generation of engineers, doctors, scientists and teachers by volunteering with MATHCOUNTS!
 There are many ways to volunteer.
 We are currently looking for a new MATHCOUNTS Delaware State Coordinator.
 After many years of great service, our previous State Coordinator has stepped aside.
 MATHCOUNTS is a national program that provides students in grades 6-8 the opportunity to compete in live, in-person contests against and alongside their peers.
 In March each year, the Top Students participate in the State Competition.
 The Top 4 individual competitors from each State Competition receive an all-expenses-paid trip to the National Competition in May.
 The State Coordinator is responsible for encouraging the local schools to participate and organize the competition for the State of Delaware.
 If you're interested in finding out more about this volunteer role please click here to watch a video we have created for new/prospective coordinators.
 If you are interested in getting involved please email email@example.com for more information.